How to Make Your Cycling Turbo Trainer Quieter | Step By Step Guide

 - No micro SD port

-It has the Bluetooth 5.0 technology and works with pretty much any modern IOS and Android devices such as tablet, iPad, phone, laptops, and more.
+It has Bluetooth 5.0 technology and works with pretty much any modern IOS and Android device such as tablets, iPad, phones, laptops, and more.

 Additional Tips to make your Turbo Trainer Quieter